Why Rent An Allotment?

-You will be required to complete an Application Form which can be found here Allotment Request Form and become a member of the AGA .
-Click here for a copy of the AGA Membership Form.
+You will need to be a member of the AGA and you will be required to complete an Application Form which can be found here Alsager Gardens Association Request Form and become a member of the AGA.
+Click here for a copy of the AGA Membership Form 2023.
 Our membership, which is payable annually from 1st January, currently costs £4.00.

 If you are interested in applying for one of the accessibility raised beds please view our Accessibility Raised Bed-Project page or print our Application form here Accessibility Raised Beds – Allotment Request Form.
 Accessible Raised beds cost £10 per year.